-At the end of all coursework, the student must complete a written and oral comprehensive exam.
+At the end of all coursework, the online Medical Laboratory Science Masters students must complete a written and oral comprehensive exam.
 The graduate student is given 6 questions, 2 from each of the three graduate committee members.
 The student has 30 days to prepare answers to the 6 questions in APA research paper format with references.
 The committee members evaluate the answers and if the answers are successfully written, the oral defense is scheduled and conducted using distance communication modes.

-No. The online graduate student does not have to come to campus.
+No. The online Medical Laboratory Science Masters student does not have to come to campus.

 Please visit our programs page here: https://online.usm.edu/programs/

-Other classes that aren’t listed may count towards your degree once your transcript has been evaluated and posted.
+Other classes that aren’t listed may count towards your online Medical Laboratory Science Masters degree once your transcript has been evaluated and posted.

 If yes, visit online.usm.edu/military for more information on how Southern Miss can serve you and your needs.
 We will help you with funding and scholarship information, admissions, and course enrollment.